greg-md/php-app/README.md

 # Run

-Open terminal, enter your project directory and start docker containers.
+Open terminal and start docker containers from the project root directory.

 `docker-compose up`